-Both Apache and svnserve are capable of granting (or denying) permissions to users.
+Both Apache and synserve are capable of granting (or denying) permissions to users.
 Typically this is done over the entire repository: a user can read the repository (or not), and she can write to the repository (or not).
 It's also possible, however, to define finergrained access rules.
 One set of users may have permission to write to a certain directory in the repository, but not others; another directory might not even be readable by all but a few special people.
+As files are paths, too, it's even possible to restrict access on a per file basis.